New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 Five-step reality check

-1. Confirm you are using current official instructions
+1. Start by confirming you are using current official instructions

-2. Confirm the employer’s claim in a practical way
+2. Then confirm the employer’s claim in a practical way

-5. Keep a paper trail and share only what is necessary
+5. Throughout the process, keep a paper trail and share only what is necessary

 This routine is not paranoia.
 It is basic risk management for a high-impact life decision.